-More funding is available for the 2024 Early Childhood Equity Grant.
-Additionally DCYF will require grantees to attend a special technical assistance session before they can receive payment.
-DCYF will provide this technical assistance session at no charge, and at a mutually-agreed-upon time after funding decisions are finalized.
-We have also added new supporting materials that feature real examples of projects that were funded in previous rounds.
+The total amount of funding is subject to appropriation by the legislature.
 Some wording has been updated for clarity.
+Starting in the 2024-2025 round, DCYF began requiring grantees to attend a special technical assistance session before they can receive payment.
+DCYF provides this technical assistance session at no charge, and at a mutually-agreed-upon time after funding decisions are finalized.